A Survey of Reinforcement Learning from Human Feedback: Introduction

 \paragraph{Avoiding Reward Engineering}

 Reward engineering in \gls{RL} presents significant challenges, as accurately specifying reward functions is notoriously difficult~\citep{amodei2016concrete,knox2023reward}.
-These challenges can be mitigated by utilizing human feedback, which enables training agents for tasks that are hard to define manually and helps avoid safety issues arising from misaligned rewards~\citep{skalse2022defining}.
+These challenges can be mitigated by using human feedback, which enables training agents for tasks that are hard to define manually and represents a step towards addressing safety issues arising from misaligned rewards~\citep{skalse2022defining}.
 Safety issues related to a misalignment between the agent's and the human's objectives are studied as the AI alignment problem~\citep{gabriel2020artificial}, in particular agent alignment and value alignment~\citep{kirchner2022researching}.

-Excessive optimization for poorly specified rewards often leads to unintended behaviors.
+Excessive optimization of poorly specified rewards frequently produces unintended behaviors.
 Examples of such behaviors include exploiting flaws in the environment simulation for higher rewards~\citep{lehman2020surprising,baker2020emergent} or engaging in more general \emph{reward hacking}~\citep{skalse2022defining}, where the behavior maximizes the specified reward but deviates from the intended objective.
-This is evident in cases where agents focus on intermediate rewards without achieving the actual goal~\citep{clark2016faulty} or prematurely exit a game to avoid negative rewards~\citep{saunders2018trial}.
+This is evident in cases where agents focus on intermediate rewards without achieving the actual goal~\citep{clark2016faulty} or prematurely exit games to avoid negative rewards~\citep{saunders2018trial}.
 The root of these issues is that the reward function does not properly reflect the actual learning task.
-While these issues may seem trivial in game-like environments, their implications are far more serious in safety-critical contexts such as healthcare and autonomous driving.
-In these settings, it is crucial to prevent misaligned reward functions from leading to harmful outcomes, like a care robot causing injury or a self-driving car jeopardizing road safety.
+While such problems appear trivial in game environments, they become critical in safety-critical contexts such as healthcare and autonomous driving, where misaligned rewards could lead to care robots causing injuries or self-driving cars compromising road safety.